 It would be hard to find a more loyal and tireless advocate of "free markets" than Milton Friedman and his colleagues at the Chicago School of economics.
 He was originally a supporter of Keynesian economics and benefited directly from New Deal-related work in 1935 when scholarly employment was hard to find, but changed his views based on his monetary reading of history, namely that the Great Depression was the result of a contraction in the money supply.
 That led him to believe that Keynesian remedies, of greatly increasing government spending to compensate for a collapse in private demand, were the wrong medicine.
-18 chairman Paul Volcker's monetarist experiment, of clamping down on money supply growth to break the back of inflation, also added to Friedman's reputation.
-While Friedman's monetarism has fallen into disuse (it proved impossible for modern central banks to control the money supply as Friedman believed they should19), his political views still hold considerable sway.

 The Chicago School, where Friedman did his initial graduate work in economics and where he returned as a professor in 1946, became a bastion of conservative thinking.
 Friedman himself was energetic and uncompromising.
 He gained in stature as he correctly predicted the 1970s stagflation.
-Federal Reserve

-While his laissez faire stance was seen as extreme in the 1950s, his weekly columns in Newsweek (from 1966 to 1984) caught the popular imagination by branding lack of government involvement as "freedom" (by contrast, his son David called him a "libertarian anarchist"20).
+Federal Reserve they should), his political views still hold considerable sway.
+While his laissez faire stance was seen as extreme in the 1950s, his weekly columns in Newsweek (from 1966 to 1984) caught the popular imagination by branding lack of government involvement as "freedom" (by contrast, his son David called him a "libertarian anarchist").
 Conservatives, in retreat during the success of the post-World War II social welfare model, and even more defensive in the antiestablishment 1960s, embraced his views.